 - The course shall extend over a period of three academic years consisting of six semesters.
 Each academic year will be divided into two semesters.
-The first semester will consist of the period from July to November and the second semester from December to March. - The subjects of the study shall be in accordance with the syllabus prescribed from time to time by the Board of Studies of Vivekanandha College of Arts and Sciences for Women (Autonomous) with the approval of Periyar University. - Each subject will have six hours of lecture per week apart from practical at the end of even semester.
+The first semester will consist of the period from July to November and the second semester from December to March. - The subjects of the study shall be in accordance with the syllabus prescribed from time to time by the Board of Studies of Vivekanandha College of Arts and Sciences for Women (Autonomous) with the approval of Periyar University. - Each subject will have six hours of lecture per week apart from practicals for all semesters.